Last updated: 25 March 2018; 2022: town centre to be updated, nooo

 Albertslund is on the Roskilde – or index – finger of Copenhagen’s 1947 Finger Plan.
 Separated from neighbouring Brøndby by an industrial zone lining some wide roads, a large area is taken up by Coop Danmark’s headquarters.
 A further 60% of the municipality is covered by forests and green areas, including a hill created from construction detritus.
 The main transport arteries are Roskildevej and the B S-train line, plus the network of motorways which slices through Vestegnen’s otherwise continuous sprawl.

 Suburb or town?
 The dream of creating a ‘cradle to grave’ town was in full swing when Albertslund Syd was constructed.
+Most of the area was laid out in the 1960s in best modernist style.
+Inspired by the Garden City Movement (again) it’s strictly zoned and emphatically low density, made up of terraced houses and a network of separate roads and bike/pedestrian paths.
 The population grew from 3000 to 30,000 over a period of eight years, and today is around 27.7K.
 61% of housing is social, income per capital is low, immigrant count is high.
 Has Albertslund succeeded in establishing its own identity, a place you would visit even if you didn’t live in the area?

 The town centre was put together from the standard checklist of station (1963), town hall (1971), cultural house (1974/1996; now MusikTeatret), library (1974/2004) and church (Opstandelseskirken, 1984), plus obligatory shopping (unlike most shopping centres on Vestegnen open to the elements).
 Walking around on a Sunday in late February, when Denmark is at its most bare and bleak, there was a definite buzz, with people going around their business and a fair number of cafes actually occupied.
 Two elements help create the feel of place – the use of canals in the streetscape, making an attraction out of the rainwater drainage system, plus some interesting (and mainly successful) public art.